Second, Third, & Felony DUI

 Orlando Second, Third & Felony DUI Attorney

-If you are charged with a second DUI and the first DUI was not within five (5) years of the second DUI, there will not be any mandatory jail, however there is a mandatory driver's license revocation of 180 days up to one year if convicted.
+DUI laws are found under Florida Statute 316.193.
+If you are charged with a second DUI and the first DUI was not within five (5) years of the second DUI, there will not be any mandatory jail, however there is a mandatory driver’s license revocation of 180 days up to one year if convicted.
 However, the Prosecutor may try to impose jail.
 We can help defend against this happening.

-If you are charged with a second DUI within five (5) years of the first DUI, there is a mandatory 10 days in jail and a five (5) year revocation of your driver's license if you are convicted.
-If you are charged with a third DUI within ten (10) years of the first DUI, there is a mandatory thirty (30) days in jail and a ten (10) year revocation of your driver's license if you are convicted.
-If the third DUI is not within ten (10) years of the first DUI, there is no mandatory jail sentence, however, there is a mandatory driver's license revocation of 180 days and up to one year if convicted.
-However, the Prosecutor may try to impose jail if convicted.
-We can help defend against this happening.
-If you are charged with a third DUI, the Prosecutor can charge you with a third degree felony, which carries a maximum of five (5) years in prison.
+If you are charged with a second DUI within five (5) years of the first DUI, there is a mandatory 10 days in jail and a five (5) year revocation of your driver’s license if you are convicted.
+If you are charged with a third DUI within ten (10) years of the first DUI, there is a mandatory thirty (30) days in jail and a ten (10) year revocation of your driver’s license if you are convicted.
+If the third DUI is not within ten (10) years of the first DUI, there is no mandatory jail sentence, however, the Prosecutor may try to impose jail if convicted.
+Also, If you are charged with a third DUI, the Prosecutor can charge you with a third degree felony, which carries a maximum of five (5) years in prison.

 Refusal of Breath Test/DMV Hearing